Mindfulness practice has helped calm minds for thousands of years — and modern science agrees it could be a useful tool in reducing anxiety.

 3. Body scanning

 Essentially, body scanning involves the participant slowly working up or down their body and recognizing various sensations.
 This easy step-by-step guide will help see you through.

 For mindfulness newcomers (and seasoned pros), settling your mind can sometimes be challenging.
 But listening to a guided session is one way to help set your mind on the right path.

-An array of apps offers this type of practice, and you can discover six of our favorites here.
+An array of apps offers this type of practice, and you can discover six of our favorites by visit our resource page.

 Another full-body exercise, this approach requires the individual to gently engage and squeeze different muscles throughout the body before releasing and feeling them relax.

 Despite its simplicity, PMR can have a big impact: A

 6. Active listening